lbrack1/perch-docker-compose/README.md

 ## Installation

-If starting a fresh Perch project download the latest version of Perch Runway from [here](https://perchrunway.com/download) and copy it into the `src/` directory in the root of the project.
+To start a fresh Perch project download the latest version of Perch Runway from [here](https://perchrunway.com/download) and copy it into the `src/` directory in the root of the project.

 Open a terminal and cd into the folder which contains docker-compose.yml and run: